 In the course of conducting our day-to-day business operations, we are exposed to a variety of risks.
-These risks include operational and other risks that are material and require comprehensive controls and on-going oversight.
+These risks include strategic, operational and other material risks that require comprehensive controls and on-going oversight.

 To ensure business success we have adopted an enterprise-wide integrated approach to the management of risks.
 By embedding the risk management process into key business processes such as planning, operations and new projects, we will be better equipped to identify events affecting our objectives and to manage risks in ways that are consistent with the approved risk appetite.